 Completion of the Recapitalization Transaction will be subject to receipt of the Requisite Approvals.
 If the Requisite Approvals are obtained, the Plan of Arrangement will bind all Secured Lenders, Unsecured Debentureholders and Existing Shareholders.
 The Plan of Arrangement was approved by the Court on October 5, 2020.
 On January 29, 2021, a notice of appeal with respect to the final approval for the Plan of Arrangement received by the Company on November 5, 2020 was dismissed by the British Columbia Court of Appeal.
 The Company is in progress of obtaining the remaining Requisite Approvals.
-Specifically, certain of the transactions contemplated by the Recapitalization Transaction have triggered the requirement for an approval by state-level regulators in certain U.S. states with jurisdiction over the licensed cannabis operations of entities owned, in whole or in part, or controlled, directly or indirectly, by the Company is wholly-owned subsidiary, GMNV, contemplated by the Recapitalization Transaction.
-On June 17, 2021, the Massachusetts Cannabis Control Commission also approved the proposed change of ownership and control of the Company's wholly-owned subsidiary, GMNV, contemplated by the Recapitalization Transaction.
-Transaction.
-On June 17, 2021, the Massachusetts Cannabis Control Commission also approved the proposed change of ownership and control of the Company's wholly-owned subsidiaries, mayflower and Cannatech, contemplated by the Recapitalization Transaction.
-Similar state-level approvals are being sought in Florida, Maryland, New York, New Jersey and Vermont.
-On June 15, 2021, the Company and the Lenders agreed to amend the date by which the Recapitalization Transaction pursuant to the Plan of Arrangement is required to be implemented by from June 30, 2021, to August 31, 2021.
+Specifically, certain of the transactions contemplated by the Recapitalization Transaction have triggered the requirement for an approval by state-level regulators in certain U.S. states with jurisdiction over the licensed cannabis operations of entities owned, in whole or in part, or controlled, directly or indirectly, by the Company in such states.
+On February 23, 2021, the Nevada Cannabis Compliance Board approved the proposed change of ownership and control of the Company's wholly-owned subsidiary, GMNV, contemplated by the Recapitalization Transaction.
+On June 17, 2021, the CCC issued the June 17 Approval.
+On June 15, 2021, the Company and the Lenders agreed to amend the date by which the Recapitalization Transaction pursuant to the Plan of Arrangement is required to be implemented by from June 30, 2021 to August 31, 2021.